 Additionally, research shows that team interaction is at the heart of team cognition.
 In many cases, interaction and communication have more value than knowledge input when it comes to how effective a team actually is.

-Creating a positive environment will foster a winning attitude and push your team to excel.
+Creating a positive environment is a crucial team leadership skill that will foster a winning attitude and push your team to excel.

 3. Set the date